Latest whitepaper from Bravura reveals impact on businesses with scheme administrators and TPAs

 Key findings from the research, forming part of a Pensions Dashboards whitepaper entitled Pensions Dashboards are a Reality: How Prepared are Administrators and Schemes? include:

 - All participants surveyed stated they would be able to connect to the pensions dashboards ecosystem within the deadlines, however most felt it would come at a cost with other projects slipping due to unworkable pressure on resources;

-- To achieve the staging deadline, 60% of TPAs and nearly 80% of schemes plan to buy an Integrated Service Provider (ISP) solution to minimalise resourcing shortages, protect systems from potentially thousands of daily enquiries and benefit from specialist ISP skills;
+- To achieve the staging deadline, 60% of schemes and nearly 80% of TPAs plan to buy an Integrated Service Provider (ISP) solution to minimalise resourcing shortages, protect systems from potentially thousands of daily enquiries and benefit from specialist ISP skills;

 - Data ownership and control were cited as the top priority for both pension schemes and TPAs when selecting an ISP.
 With the responsibility for member data remaining with trustees, schemes need to evidence that their data is in safe hands.

 Jonathan Hawkins, Principal Consultant and Pensions Specialist at Bravura, said: “Following years of false starts and endless debate, Pensions Dashboards Programme connection dates are rapidly approaching, but our research shows pension schemes are concerned the impact this ambitious project has on their day-to-day business.
 Dashboards presents an enormous challenge to the retirement savings sector and understandably, pension schemes, TPAs and pensions providers may not feel confident to build and maintain their own connections to comply and make Dashboards a success.
 Our research shows that many plan to buy-in a trusted ISP.”